Getting Started with mDIS

 mDIS is a web application.

 Most likely, an end user encounters mDIS by opening a web page.
-The users's web-browser represents the mDIS Frontend, and the counterpart that sends web pages back to the users is called the mDIS Backend.
+The user's web browser represents the mDIS Frontend, and the counterpart that sends web pages back to the user is called the mDIS Backend.
 The most important program that runs inside the mDIS Backend is called a web server.
 See the following figure.

 The figure above represents the Software-as-a-Service, or "SaaS" mode of operation mentioned in the "mDIS for newbies" page.